jessfraz/k8s-snowflake/README.md

 - `restricted`: cannot create privileged pods, cannot escalate privileges, cannot run containers as root, cannot use the host network, IPC or PID namespace
-- `privileged`: can create pods that are privileged and use the privileged pod security policy
+- `permissive`: can create pods that are privileged and use the privileged pod security policy

 ### Container Runtime